-Almost all form building tools, like Wix Forms, Jotform, etc., make adding fields easy.
-You must simply drag and drop the ‘hidden’ field type into your form.
+Almost all form-building tools, like Gravity Forms, Typeform, Jotform, etc., make adding hidden fields easy.
+You can simply drag and drop the ‘hidden’ field type into your form.
 Further instructions on how to do this for different form builders can be found here.

 3. Attributer writes Google Ads data into the hidden fields

-Since the hidden fields have been set up, Attributer can now monitor where your visitors are coming from.
+Once everything has been set up, Attributer will start to track where your visitors are coming from.
 And when they complete a form on your site, it populates the hidden fields with the values you put in your UTM parameters.

-For instance, if I was a marketer at Dropbox and a person arrived on my website from one of my brand campaigns in paid search, Attributer would fill up the hidden fields as follows:
+For instance, if I was a marketer at Olmo Software and a person arrived on my website from one of my brand campaigns in paid search, Attributer would write the following into the hidden fields: